ARMmbed/Handbooks_v2/index.md

 ##About the handbook

 <div id="note">
-**Note**: this handbook is for v2.
+<b>Note</b>: this handbook is for v2.
 We'll be releasing a new handbook for v3 shortly.
 </div>

 This handbook has been migrated from [developer.mbed.org](developer.mbed.org) with only mild changes (mostly rearrangement).
 It covers: